katringoogoo/rpi-pwm-fan-control/README.md

 * Depending on the pin that is used for fan PWM control gpiozero uses hardware or software PWM (Hardware PWM is available on pins GPIO12, GPIO13, GPIO18, GPIO19)
 * The temperature is directly read from the linux file system
 * The input values are then used to update an PID controller
-* The output of hte PID controller is mapped to the PWM range of the Noctua Fan (20% - 100%)
+* The output of the PID controller is mapped to the PWM range of the Noctua Fan (20% - 100%)

 ## Wiring
 - Set PWM pin to control the FAN (e.g. GPIO12)
 - Set TACHO pin to read FAN speed (e.g. GPIO6)
 - The other 2 fan pins can be directly connected to 5V & GND pins
-- CPU usage stays between 1% and 2% (if a higher pwm frequence is used it requires more processing power although it shouldn't)
+- CPU usage stays between 1% and 3% (if a higher pwm frequency is used it requires more processing power although it shouldn't)

 ## Dependencies
 * [Python 3](https://www.python.org/download/releases/3.0/) - The script interpreter